johannesschiessl/OpenAI-CLI-Tool/README.md

         😀 User: /imagine a whale in space
         🖼️ Image: link/to/image

+## 3. Audio Transcription:
+Utilize the AI Assistant's advanced capabilities for accurate audio transcription.
+Simply provide a recorded interview, meeting, or any spoken content, and receive a precise written transcription.

+        😀 User: /transcribe path/to/audio/file
+        📝 Transcription: Hello, World!

+## 4. Text-to-Speech:
+Experience natural-sounding speech with the AI Assistant's text-to-speech functionality.
+Supply the desired text, and the AI Assistant will generate an audio file for your convenience.

+        😀 User: /text-to-speech This is a test!
+        🎙️ Audio: data\\ai_assistant_tts.mp3

 ## ⚙️ Installation
 Follow these steps to get up and running.
 Before doing any of this, navigate to the desired directory.